rmjarvis/TreeCorr/README.rst

   for a bin size b=0.1 in log(r).
 It scales as b^(-2).
 This is the slowest of the various kinds of 2-point correlations, so others will be a bit faster, but with the same scaling with N and b.
-- The running time for 3-point functions are highly variable depending on the range of triangle geometries you are calculating.
+- The running time for 3-point functions is highly variable depending on the range of triangle geometries you are calculating.
 They are significantly slower than the 2-point functions, but many orders of magnitude faster than brute force algorithms.